Instant Pot Chicken Biryani Recipe

 Today, I bring you another version of our family’s favorite biryani.
-And, this time it’s made in an Instant Pot or pressure cooker.
-It’s like the easiest of all biryani recipes because it’s one single pot!!
+And, this time, it’s made in an Instant Pot or pressure cooker.
+It’s the easiest of all biryani recipes because it’s a one-pot recipe!!

 Why make this biryani?